11PRIMUS/Early-Stage-Cancer-Prediction/README.md

 <br>

-This model classify differnt types of cancer ,Majorly we focused on classifying:-
+This model classify differnt types of cancer, majorly we focused on classifying:-
 <ol>

  <ins>**Brain Tumor**</ins><br />